-2. Monitoring by ESS officer at PCU:
+Monitoring by ESS officer at PCU:

-- Field monitoring by ESS officer -monitoring through photographic/video evidence submitted by the IAs during the implementation as per the given dateline in the table above. - Reports by ESS officer to BFL Fund Secretariat Annual report submitted to the BFL Fund Secretariat in January, 2022. - 3.
-Bi-annual reports of the Secretariat to WWF US (as part of mid-year and final APRs)
+- Monitoring through photographic/video evidence submitted by the IAs during the implementation as per the given dateline in the table above. - Reports by ESS officer to BFL Fund Secretariat Annual report submitted to the BFL Fund Secretariat in July, 2023. - Bi-annual reports of the Secretariat to WWF US (as part of mid-year and final APRs)

-7. Capacity Need and Budget
+8. Capacity Need and Budget